 What is Affordable Housing?

 Affordable housing is housing to buy or rent for those on a moderate income.
 To make it more accessible, a range of opportunities are available within East Lothian.
 Affordable housing comes in a variety of tenures and is sold or rented out at less than market prices.
+Our leaflet explains what affordable housing means.

 Types of Affordable Housing in East Lothian